arya98-sys/Gramma/README.md

 The prototype of this ai used the dataset JFLEG, of the vennify/t5 grammar correction model.

-JFLEG: A Fluency Corpus and Benchmark for Grammatical Error Correction Courtney Napoles, Keisuke Sakaguchi, Joel Tetreault
+JFLEG: A Fluency Corpus and Benchmark for Grammatical Error Correction By :Courtney Napoles, Keisuke Sakaguchi, Joel Tetreault
 ---

 ## 👥 The Team